 On Tuesday morning’s I have my elective class, which allows me to add to my curriculum in an area that I find interesting.
 Mine is development economics!
 After this, I’ll head to the social space on campus and catch up with some friends before heading to work.
-In the evening I’ll meet with my colleagues from the Westminster Marketing Society, a student group I founded based around running workshops and discussing interesting advertising campaigns.
+In the evening, I’ll meet with my colleagues from the Westminster Marketing Society, a student group I founded based around running workshops and discussing interesting advertising campaigns.

-On a Thursday, my one day off from class, I split my time between working on my upcoming assignments and taking some time out for myself.
-I usually head to the Regents Street Campus where I use the on-site gym and occasionally sign up for some of the workout classes they have on offer.
+On a Thursday, my one day off from class, I split my time between working on upcoming assignments and taking some time out for myself.
+I usually head to the Regents Street campus where I use the on-site gym and occasionally sign up for some of the workout classes they have on offer.

 On the last day of my working week, I have a seminar for one of my core modules.
 This one is super creative and tasks us with creating a fun and inventive Valentines Day campaign, which we’ll be pitching at the end of the semester!
 Friday is also one of the only days that my coursemates and I share all the same classes, so we’ll normally work together and then go for a drink at the Students’ Union bar.

 Sunday is my day of rest, so assignments are officially off the cards.
-I usually try and visit a few friends, where we’ll either relax at home or go to a park if the sun is shining or catch up over a cup of coffee.
+I usually try and visit a few friends, where we’ll either relax at home, go to a park if the sun is shining or catch up over a cup of coffee.
 My favourite places to go are Primrose Hill and Hampstead Heath.
 Once I get home, I’ll usually find a new recipe to try or watch a movie before Monday morning comes, and we start this all over again!